tdelta/pfoertner/README.md

 </p>

 Pförtner is a fully digital door label.<br>
-It utilizes a tablet outside of your office to display information about the offices occupants.
+It utilizes a tablet outside of a office room to display information about the offices occupants.
 The occupants inside the office can control the door label via applications on their smartphone.

-The occupants
+Each occupant can display their current status and their office hours along with a picture.

+A status for the whole room can be set along with a name for the room.

-Additional it is possible to utilize the tablets camera from the smartphone application to take a peek at who is outside of the door.
+Additional Pförtner utilizes the tablets camera from the smartphone application to take a peek at who is outside of the door.

 People outside the office can use Pförtner to arrange appointments.
-The selected occupant will get a notification on their smartphone and should they accept the appointment will be added to their google calendar.
+The selected occupant will get a notification on their smartphone and should the occupant accept the appointment will be added to their google calendar.
+While the creator of the appointments gets an email.

 <p align="center">
   <a href="https://youtu.be/">